epam/ai-dial/docs/quick-start-with-application.md

-# Create your first application
+# Launch AI DIAL Chat with Echo Application

-## Extension Framework
+## About AI DIAL Extension Framework

 AI DIAL presents a robust Extension Framework and plug-in infrastructure, enabling seamless integration of your data and business workflows with Language Models (LLM) to enrich your enterprise applications.
 Harness the full potential of our solutions to drive innovation and efficiency within your organization.